Biden Nominee Touted Husband’s Message to Let Houses ‘Burn’ from Wildfires

 Former BLM Acting Director William Perry Pendley references interviews in which Stone-Manning admits she did not come forward about her knowledge of Blount’s 1989 tree spiking until her 1993 testimony.
 Stone-Manning later filled out a questionnaire for her Senate confirmation hearing with inaccuracies related to the tree spiking case.

-Stone-Manning appeared before the Energy Committee at a hearing in June, but the committee has not voted on her and a vote has not been scheduled.
+Stone-Manning appeared before the Energy Committee at a hearing in June, but the committee has not voted on her nomination and a vote has not been scheduled.

 Write to Ashley Oliver at aoliver@breitbart.com.